 In Delaware and Texas, on one hand, a charging order is the exclusive remedy by which a creditor may satisfy a judgment out of the debtor’s LLC interest.
 So, for example, if the LLC does not make any distributions, a creditor with a charging order gets nothing.
 In New York, on the other hand, the statute is silent as to whether a charging order is the exclusive remedy.
 This seems to imply that personal creditors in New York are not limited to obtaining a charging order, but may possibly pursue other remedies, such as foreclosure on the debtor/member’s LLC interest and even a court order to have the LLC dissolved and its assets sold to pay the creditor’s judgment.
 In other words, New York, when it comes to protection from personal creditors, may be among the least attractive states in which to form an LLC.

 This post was a part of a multi-post blog series on comparison of LLC statutes.
 You can find the other posts by searching our blogs.
-If you have any questions about the content of this blog series or other issues not discussed here, please contact us.
+In our next post, we will discuss fiduciary duties in these states.